scalalandio/chimney/docs/docs/cookbook.md

 ### Cats instances

-If you have the experience with Cats and their type classes, then behavior of `Transformer` needs to additional
+If you have the experience with Cats and their type classes, then behavior of `Transformer` needs no additional
 explanation:

 !!! example